NVIDIA-AI-IOT/deepstream_tao_apps/graphs/README.md

 Please refer to DeepStream SDK 6.0 document for details

 ## Model List
-The samples use the following TLT models:
+The samples use the following TAO models:

 * 2D bodypose
 * FaceDetect